 Shyam had given his prediction on the sunrise time as after 6 AM.
-But given the misty weather, none of us were hoping for a great sunrise.
-I woke up and went to the roof top around 7 AM to find a blurred view of the valley.
+But given the misty weather, none of us was hoping for a great sunrise.
+I woke up and went to the top around 7 AM to find a blurred view of the valley.
 The valley basked in the golden morning rays, but the mist masked it enough to hide the best views.

 Yes, we were not lucky to witness any gorgeous views of the Himalayas in the clouds.
 I was obviously disappointed, and so I fast forwarded my thoughts to anticipate for the next thing on the trip, which was the trek in the village of Sanku.

 We first headed to the Namo Buddha Monastery, where we witnessed the soulful Buddhist prayers.
 The valley of Nagarkot dotted with terrace fields, pine trees, and the homes that seemed like sprinkled in between appeared serene from the top of the monastery.